Passion Flower Vine

 White Passion Vine Flower

-TROUBLES AND SOLUTIONS: Most common pest is the Gulf fritilary butterfly larva.
+TROUBLES AND SOLUTIONS: Most common pest is the Gulf fritillary butterfly larva.
 These butterflies are beautiful, so let them have some of the foliage.
 Hand pick if they become too plentiful.
 They’re slow and easy to catch.

 HARVEST AND STORAGE: Harvest the foliage and flowers any time to use in teas.
 The fruit should be harvested after it matures.
 The color of ripe fruit ranges from yellow to red.
 Be careful, the fruit of some varieties tastes pretty bad.